aminahaq305/CS3700RRSolutions/README.md

 -- node index.js

 You need to ensure that you have node and a node package manager installed.
 Then simply use the index.js file to figure out the routes and make GET or POST requests using Postman or Insomnia.

+To run the frontend provided launch another terminal window and run the following commands in the /testapp/client directory:

+-- npm install react-router-dom

+-- npm install axios

+-- npm start

+The app will launch at localhost:3000, and the server will be running at localhost:3002.
+Your DB needs to be set up on a separate port.